stevejay/middleengine-website/src/posts/2018-12-22-fragile-patterns-in-react-lifecycle-methods.md

 issueNumber: 56
 ---

 The [React 16.4 update](https://reactjs.org/blog/2018/05/23/react-v-16-4.html#changelog) altered how the static `getDerivedStateFromProps` lifecycle method behaved.
-Previously the method was only invoked if the component's props or state had changed, as can be seen in [this React lifecycle diagram](https://twitter.com/dan_abramov/status/981712092611989509) that Dan Abramov created.
-That method's behaviour was altered in the update such that it now gets invoked unconditionally before _every_ render of the component.
-The Twitter user [@ManuelBieh](https://twitter.com/ManuelBieh) updated Dan's diagram [in this tweet](https://twitter.com/ManuelBieh/status/994618772999884800) to include the change. ([This](https://github.com/facebook/react/pull/12600#pullrequestreview-114158562) is a good explanation as to why the change was made.)
+This method was previously only invoked if the component's props or state had changed.
+This can be seen in a [React lifecycle diagram](https://twitter.com/dan_abramov/status/981712092611989509) that Dan Abramov created.
+Its behaviour was altered in React 16.4.
+It now gets invoked unconditionally _before_ every render of the component.
+The Twitter user [@ManuelBieh](https://twitter.com/ManuelBieh) updated Dan's diagram in [this tweet](https://twitter.com/ManuelBieh/status/994618772999884800) to include the change.
+And [this](https://github.com/facebook/react/pull/12600#pullrequestreview-114158562) is a good explanation on why the change was made.

-The fix caused an [angry response among some in the React community](https://github.com/facebook/react/issues/12898)&#8212;their apps worked with React 16.3 but broke when updated to React 16.4.
-The problems were ultimately due to a misunderstanding about how `getDerivedStateFromProps` behaved, specifically that it was an analogue for the deprecated `componentWillReceiveProps` method which had the guarantee that it would only be invoked if the component's props were changing.
+The fix caused an [angry response from some in the React community](https://github.com/facebook/react/issues/12898)&#8212;their apps worked with React 16.3 but broke when updated to React 16.4.
+The problems were due to a misunderstanding about `getDerivedStateFromProps`.
+The assumption was that it was an analogue for the deprecated `componentWillReceiveProps` method.
+It had the guarantee that it would only be invoked if the component's props were changing.

 The following code, [available here](https://github.com/mui-org/material-ui/blob/492766850d38e7a86583404fe05f06d2ed7220d1/packages/material-ui/src/SwipeableDrawer/SwipeableDrawer.js#L30-L35), demonstrates this misunderstanding: